indirakalagara/envizi-scsi/Envizi_SCIS_Demo_script.md

 **Envizi: (Procurement Officer)**

-31. On Envizi UI , navigate to organization hierarchy -> Manufacturing plant of CGI and drill down to the location which is mapped with the SCIS location.
+31. On Envizi UI , navigate to organization hierarchy -> Manufacturing plant of OrgX and drill down to the location which is mapped with the SCIS location.
 32. The emissions related to this locations are aggregated in different accounts like Spend-based_xxx and Supplier-specific_xxx which are coming from the SCIS system.